DataDog/malicious-software-packages-dataset/README.md

 * This dataset may suffer from selection biais, as it was mostly identified.
 As such, it may not accurately represent the landscape of software supply-chain security malware.

 ## FAQ

+### Are you maintaining this dataset?

+We will be regularly adding new packages to the dataset.

 ### How do you know these packages are malicious?